Cyberxpert1/SecureCode/README.md

   This prevents validation rules from being Bypassed by manipulating client-side code.
   When a user submits a form, the server checks the input data for validity and rejects it if it doesn't meet the criteria.
 Client-side JavaScript should not be relied upon for validation.

- 1.2 Identify all data sources and classify them Classify data sources as trusted (e.g., internal databases) or untrusted (e.g., user input, external APIs).
+# 1.2 Identify all data sources and classify them
+ Classify data sources as trusted (e.g., internal databases) or untrusted (e.g., user input, external APIs).
 Validate all data from untrusted sources to prevent malicious input.
  When processing data from user-submitted forms and external APIs, ensure that all input is thoroughly validated, regardless of its source.

+# 1.3 Centralized input validation routine
+Implement a centralized input validation routine to ensure consistent and thorough validation across the application.
+Create a single validation function that is called for all user input, ensuring that every input is consistently validated according to predened rules.